splashdot/splashdot.github.io/emotet/index.md

-# New Emotet spam campaign (July, 2020)
-# Analysis of the malicious macro
+# New Emotet spam campaign (July, 2020) - Analysis of the VBA macro

 ## Intro